ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-to-create-prepayment-invoices.md

 You can start the prepayment process when you create a sales or purchase order.
 If you have a default prepayment percentage for this customer or vendor, that will be included automatically in the resulting prepayment invoice.
 You can also specify a prepayment percentage to the entire document.

 After you create a sales or purchase order, you can create a prepayment invoice.
 You can use the default percentages for each sales or purchase line, or you can adjust the amount as necessary.
-For example, you can specify a total amount for the entire order.
+Můžete například určit celkovou částku za celou objednávku.

 The following procedure describes how to invoice a prepayment for a sales order.
 The steps are similar for purchase orders.